Sections

 5. Type =rand(30) and press ENTER.

-6. Insert a Next Page section break.
+6. Insert a Next Page Section break.

 7. Type Appendix: Salary Increases and press ENTER.